The conformal cosmological potential: Conformal Raychaudhuri Equation

-This pair of equations consists of the conformal Raychaudhuri equation (\ref{syra}) with the last term now satisfying the Einstein field equations in the conformal frame, and the scalar equation (\ref{syfi}) in the conformal frame satisfied by the scalar field $\phi$.

-The above result implies that solutions to the Raychaudhuri equation in the original frame are equivalent to solutions of the coupled Raychaudhuri--scalar--wave system (\ref{syra})--(\ref{syfi}) in the Einstein frame.
-This system is simpler than the original Raychaudhuri equation in higher order gravity so that one could generalize some important results that are valid in general relativity, to higher-order gravity theories.
-For instance, if we consider $f(R)$ gravity with a flat potential, Wald's no-hair theorem \cite{Wald83} may hold also in higher-order, see next Section.
-Also, the Barrow-Ottewill \cite{C-F93} quasi-exponential solution of the form $\exp(Bt-At^{2})$ of the quadratic lagrangian $f(R)=R+\alpha R^{2}$ is a stable attractor of all isotropic solutions concerning the gravitational lagrangian (\ref{lama}).
-Apart from these, if we consider an effective potential $V$ of the exponential type, then one expects that initial expanding Bianchi models are attracted by the isotropic power-law inflationary solution, given that we have required extra scalar field driving inflation which leads to double inflation in higher-order frame.
+Using this system we conclude that Wald's no-hair theorem~\cite{Wald83} also holds for $f(R)$ gravity with a flat potential (see next Section).
+Also, the Barrow-Ottewill~\cite{C-F93} quasi-exponential solution $\exp(Bt-At^{2})$ of the theory $f(R)=R+\alpha R^{2}$ is a stable attractor of all isotropic solutions of~(\ref{lama}).
+Apart from these results, for an exponential potential $V$, initial expanding Bianchi models are attracted by the isotropic power-law inflationary solution leading to double inflation in the Jordan frame.

-\section{Cosmic no-hair theorem in quadratic gravity}
+\section{Cosmic No-Hair Theorem in Quadratic Gravity}

-The inflationary scenario provides an explanation of the homogeneity and isotropy of the universe.
-However, it is not obvious that during inflation initial inhomogeneities and anisotropies will be smoothed out eventually.
-With regard to this issue Gibbons and Hawking \cite{giha} and Hawking and Moss \cite{hamo} proposed the cosmic no-hair conjecture: \emph{All expanding-universe models with positive cosmological constant asymptotically approach the de Sitter solution}.
-Wald \cite{Wald83} proved that\textit{\ }the conjecture is true for homogeneous spacetimes of Bianchi type.
-Wald's proof is the prototype for many subsequent works \cite{jess,pass}.

-In this section we prove the no-hair theorem in a curvature-squared theory for all Bianchi-type cosmologies with matter content satisfying certain energy conditions.
+Although inflation provides an attractive explanation of the homogeneity and isotropy of the universe, it is not obvious whether initial inhomogeneities and anisotropies during inflation will be smoothed out eventually.
+With regard to this issue, Gibbons and Hawking~\cite{giha} and Hawking and Moss \cite{hamo} proposed the cosmic no-hair conjecture, which states that \emph{All expanding models with a positive cosmological constant approach the de Sitter solution asymptotically. }Wald~\cite{Wald83} proved that this conjecture is true for Bianchi, and his proof has become a standard approach for later works~\cite{jess}.
+In this section we prove the no-hair theorem in a curvature-squared theory for all Bianchi universes with matter satisfying suitable energy conditions.